Last updated on November 12, 2025

 Life from the Loam | Illustration by Sung Choi

-Instead I’m going to round this out by talking about one of the coolest and most unique decks in the whole format: Lands.
+Instead, I round this out and cover one of the coolest and most unique decks in the whole format: Lands.
 Yes, you heard that right, Lands.

 • First and foremost, this deck is built around Life from the Loam and Exploration.
 You usually want to dredge Loam every turn and cast it to pick up three lands while Exploration gives you multiple land drops to play them all.
 Imagine picking up two copies of Wasteland and being able to deploy both of them in the same turn.